-Baldur’s Gate 2 is one of the best computer adaptations of D&D. The game dates back to the year 2000 and its Enhanced Edition was released 14 years later, in 2014.
+Baldur’s Gate 2 is one of the best adaptations of D&D. The game dates back to the year 2000 and its Enhanced Edition came out 14 years later.
 Unlike many modern CRPGs, Baldur’s Gate makes you think hard about your choices.
-Numbers alone won’t lead you to victory.

-One of the great aspects of BG2: Shadows of Amn is the party system.
-Instead of the usual 4-member party, you get to control 6 characters and all of them have unique customizations that you get to shape.
+One of the great aspects of BG2 is the party system.
+Instead of the usual 4-member party, you get to control and shape 6 characters.

 One party member might be really good at ranged combat while another one might be an expert at picking pockets.
-The game is built in a very smart and inclusive way, so every single skill is valuable.
 There’s no such thing as the one optimal build in BG2, and that’s exactly what makes it so replayable.

 Characters can specialize and have multiple classes.
-For instance, you can be a fighter – cleric or a mage-thief.
-Depending on his or her attributes and skills, each of your party members will excel at some things and will be deficient at others.
+For instance, you can be a fighter-cleric or a mage-thief.

 3. Neverwinter Nights Enhanced Edition

-Neverwinter Nights was created by BioWare and Obsidian Entertainment, and the influence of the latter can be felt throughout the game.
-This is a great CRPG but it’s a bit flawed when it comes to graphics.
+Neverwinter Nights comes from the teams at BioWare and Obsidian Entertainment, and the influence of the latter is present throughout the game.
+This is a great CRPG, despite not having the fanciest graphics.

-That aside, Neverwinter Nights is a great game and its Enhanced Edition was released in 2019.
+Graphics aside, Neverwinter Nights is a great game and its Enhanced Edition came out in 2019.
 If you buy this game on Steam during a sale, you can probably get it for under $5.
-Its rating is somewhere around 90/100 and that’s because the people who love the CRPG genre really appreciate a well-told story and complexity.

 You can play as a human, a gnome, a dwarf, an elf, a half-orc, and so on.
 And for each race, there are classes that are well-suited for it, as well as abilities that you can specialize in.
 In NWN, you also get to customize your alignment, which can have a huge impact on your game.

-Tyranny was released in 2016 and constitutes one of Obsidian Entertainment’s greatest hits.
+Tyranny came out in 2016 and is one of Obsidian Entertainment’s greatest hits.
 This CRPG was praised for its originality and everything about it is beautifully designed.